Tips for budgeting your student loan payments

 Once you’ve estimated your payment, you can make a simple spreadsheet listing each loan, its interest rate, when payments will start, the amount of each payment, and the servicer.

-A budget is simply a record of how much money you have coming in (income) and how much goes out (expenses) each month.
-Think of it as a plan for how you use your money.
-You don’t have to be a math whiz to create a budget; it can be as simple or complex as you feel comfortable with.
-There are lots of online apps to choose from—you can even start with a simple, free, downloadable version like this one.
+A budget tracks how much money you have coming in (income) and how much goes out (expenses) each month.
+Creating a budget can be as simple or complex as you feel comfortable with.
+There are lots of online resources that can help you—like this free downloadable worksheet.
+Here are the basics of starting a budget.

-To understand your income, look at paychecks from a few months, if you have them.
-Use your “net” income (the money you make after taxes).
-If you don’t have a regular paycheck or work freelance, estimate your income—you’ll need to subtract estimated taxes from that amount.
-According to the IRS, the self-employment tax rate is 15.3%.footnote 1 Don’t forget to include any side hustles or other money that comes in regularly.
+1. Start with your net income (the money you make after taxes) from your paycheck.
+If you don’t have regular paychecks or work freelance, you’ll need to subtract estimated taxes from the amount you’ve made.
+According to the IRS, the self-employment tax rate is 15.3.footnote 1

-Once you’ve got your income and expenses, add your expected student loan payments to the mix.
-Then you’ll be able to see what your monthly balance/loss will be.
+3. Once you’ve calculated your income and expenses, add your expected student loan payments to the mix.
+This will give you your monthly balance/loss.

-- 20% of your income is for savings and debt repayment: student loans, auto loans, credit cards; and emergency savings
+• 20% goes towards savings and debt repayment: student loans, auto loans, credit cards, emergency savings, etc.

 What if you can’t make your student loan payments?